 You can change Registry key values manually using the built-in Windows Registry Editor (regedit) in order to improve performance or make Windows work the way you want, but you need to know what you’re doing or you can seriously damage your OS.
-In this post, we will show you the safest & recommended ways to fix or repair a corrupted or damaged Registry in Windows 10.
+In this post, we will show you the safest & recommended ways to fix or repair a corrupted or damaged Registry in Windows 11 and Windows 10.

 Usually, the Registry gets corrupted if you make some changes using the Registry Editor.
 Sometimes, malware infection or Disk issues can also end up corrupting the registry file.
-That’s why it is more than recommended to backup your registry before changing anything as there you have all the internal settings of your Windows 10 system.
+That’s why it is more than recommended to back up your registry before changing anything as there you have all the internal settings of your Windows 10 system.

 There are several common causes of registry errors.
 Some are worth worrying about, and others are not.